Russia summons heads of U.S. media outlets, warns of 'stringent measures'

 Russia has accused Western countries of imposing unfair restrictions on its media abroad, including bans on some state-backed news outlets.
 Lawmakers passed a bill last month giving prosecutors powers to shut foreign media bureaus in Moscow if a Western country has been "unfriendly" to Russian media.

 The law prompted some Western media to pull their journalists out of Russia.
-Other Western organisations, including Reuters, have stayed in the country and continue to report.
+Other Western organizations, including Reuters, have stayed in the country and continue to report.

 Russia says it is engaged in a "special military operation" to disarm and "denazify" its neighbor.
 Ukraine and allies call this a baseless pretext for a war that has killed thousands, flattened cities, and forced more than 6 million people to flee abroad.